Dentures & PartialsLansdale, PA

 However, removable dentures have many little downsides.
 While they don’t cost as much upfront, mystery costs come into play down the line.
 Your jawbone continues to change and deteriorate with removable dentures.
 Because of this, you’ll have to pay to get them readjusted or replaced, possibly multiple times throughout your lifetime.
 Ill-fitting dentures are harder to use and can cause sores and pain in your mouth.

 You also have restrictions on what you can eat.
 Removable dentures only give you back around 30-40% of your bite function.
 There are certain foods that your dentures aren’t going to be able to handle.
 You risk them falling out of your mouth when you’re eating or speaking in public because they rely on that suction to your gums to stay in your mouth.
-If this seal isn’t tight, they’re going to shift and move in your mouth.
+They will shift and move in your mouth if this seal isn’t tight.

-You’ll only want to wear removable dentures for around eight or so hours each day.
-If you leave them in too long, they start to irritate the gum tissue and cause sores.
+You should only wear removable dentures for about eight hours each day.
+If you leave them in too long, they can irritate the gum tissue and cause sores.
 When you take them out, you must take care of them properly.
 Dentures require certain cleaners and utensils to ensure the adhesive is cleaned off properly.
-Sometimes you’ll have to soak them to ensure that you’re getting rid of bacteria and debris.
+Sometimes, you’ll have to soak them to get rid of bacteria and debris.

 Implant-Supported Dentures